-After Dwight’s brother Wayne was paralyzed while in the Navy during the Vietnam War in 1964, Worker became active in organizing anti-war resistance.
-On July 10th, 1966 Worker saw Martin Luther King speak in Chicago.
+After Dwight’s brother Wayne was paralyzed while in the Navy during the Vietnam War in 1964, Worker became active in civil rights, voter registration, and anti-war resistance.
 Worker was active in the civil rights movement in the sixties doing voter registration, community organizing, and tutoring.

 1970 – 1973

 On January 1st, 1970, Worker left for the Caribbean and South America.
 He trekked the Andes from Venezuela to Bolivia, climbing mountains, living in the Machu Pichu ruins, canoing down the Urubamba River, and visiting the wild Yungas wilderness.
 He first chewed coca leaves in the Andes and but it was just before returning to the U.S. that he first tried cocaine.
 When he returned to the US, he started using cocaine regularly.
 His cocaine habit eventually led to his inability to focus on his graduate school classes, causing him to drop out of school.

 Lecumberri Prison and Escape